-- Press and hold the brake pedal. - By holding the lock button (button on the left in the selector lever), select R, or D. - Release the lever and wait a little for the gearbox to engage the gear (a slight movement can be felt). - Release the brake and press the accelerator $\Rightarrow \triangle$.
+- Hold the brake pedal pressed down. - By holding the lock button (button on the left in the selector lever), select R, or D. - Release the lever and wait a little for the gearbox to engage the gear (a slight movement can be felt). - Release the brake and press the accelerator $\Rightarrow \Lambda$.